By RWT

 A Message of Forgiveness

-If I had to choose the one most unforgettable part of the service, it would have to be when Erica Kirk gave the speech of all speeches.
+Every speech at Charlie Kirk’s memorial service was well worth hearing, but if I had to choose the one most unforgettable part of the service, it would have to be when Erica Kirk gave the speech of all speeches.
 Still grieving, she was both broken and brave when she went up to the podium.
-I watched her eyes look up to Heaven as if begging God…and Charlie…for the strength to utter the words.
+I watched her eyes look up to Heaven as if begging God…and Charlie… for the strength to utter the words.

 “My husband, Charlie, he wanted to save young men just like the one who took his life.
 That young man, that young man on the cross, our Savior said, “I forgive them for they know not what they do.”
 That man, that young man, I forgive him.
 I forgive him for they know not what they do.
 I forgive him because it was what Christ did and is what Charlie would do.”

-I don’t think I’ve ever seen such a powerful event in real time.
+I don’t think I’ve ever seen such a powerful event in real life.

 “Well done, good and faithful servant!” —Matthew 25:21